 - U.S. attorneys charged a South Carolina man with 20 counts of wire fraud for operating a scheme that fraudulently obtained internet addresses worth roughly $14 million that he resold to spammers.
 See: Cloud company CEO accused of orchestrating million-dollar IP fraud scheme

-As with all other types of insurance, your company’s ability to avoid an incident and coverage limits are the two biggest factors in determining your insurance costs.
+As with all other types of insurance, your company’s ability to avoid an incident and coverage limits are the two biggest factors in determining your social engineering insurance costs.
 Additional factors influencing your premium include:

 Sensitive Information: Number of unique Personal Identifiable Information (PII) or Protected Health Information (PHI) records stored or maintained on your systems.